New Vauxhall Frontera Electric Preview: Price, Specs, Range & On Sale Date | Electrifying

 Styling and dimensions

 You want figures?
-The Frontera is 4380mm long, making it longer than a Mokka and almost identical to an Astra, while similarly-sized rivals include the Renault Scenic E-Tech, MG ZS EV and Hyundai Kona Electric.
+The Frontera is 4380mm long, making it longer than a Mokka and almost identical to an Astra, while similarly-sized rivals include the VW ID.3, MG S5, Kia EV3 and Skoda Elroq, although pricing puts the Vauxhall Frontera Electric spot on with the Renault 4 and Ford Puma Gen-E.

 In the SUV styling stakes, the Frontera is a bit more rugged than sporty, with the chunky skid plates and big wheel arches giving a sense of a ‘proper’ off-roader, even though the Frontera is actually front-wheel drive only.
 There’s also the trademark Vauxhall ‘Vizor’ front grille blending into the LED headlights, and there’s no chrome, either.